SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**29.01.25**
+* Task done: Unit Tests
+  * Pipeline update
+* Task done: Profiling
+  * Frame stream
+  * Measure duration of the pipeline steps
+  * Analyze the profiling data
+* Task done: Run the whole pipeline in the LoopService, but control the subsystems withing the controllers, who are treating time in different ways.
+For instance, run window system event polling each iteration, as well as rendering subsystem, but run animation system and game logic only every 16.6 ms, and so on.
+* Render Meshes

 **04.01.25**
 * Task done: Scene entities with model and world transformation components